cs4804-24c/final/README.md

 # Assignment 3 - Replicating a Classic Experiment
 *By: Matthew McAlarney, Priyanka Narasimhan, Joe Dobbelaar, and Randy Huang*

-## Working link to our web application
+## Working Link to our Web Application

-## Link to project screencast
+## Link to Project Screencast